pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/WhatIsNavigation.md

 ## Overview

-Navigation is a "mode" change in an application.
+We will define navigation as a "mode" change in an application.
 The most prototypical example of this in SwiftUI are navigation stacks and links.
 A user taps a button, and a right-to-left animation transitions you from the current screen to the next screen.

 But there are more examples of navigation beyond that one example.
 Modal sheets can be thought of as navigation too.
 They slide from bottom-to-top and transition you from the current screen to a